open-telemetry/oteps/text/0156-columnar-encoding.md

 identify the batch in the egress `BatchStatus` stream.
 See the [Batch Id generation](#batch-id-generation) section for more information on the implementation of this identifier.

-The `sub_stream_id` attribute is a unique identifier for a sub-stream of `BatchEvents` sharing the same schema inside the scope of the current stream.
-This id will be used receiver side to keep track of the schema and dictionaries for a specific type of events.
-See the [Substream Id generation](#substream-id-generation) section for more information on the implementation of this identifier.

 The `otlp_arrow_payloads` attribute is a list of `OtlpArrowPayload` messages.
 Each `OtlpArrowPayload` message represents a table of data encoded in a columnar format (metrics, logs, or traces).
-Although not used in the current version of this protocol, this attribute is an array to allow representing different types of entities with relations between them.
+Although not used in the current version of this protocol, this attribute is an array to allow representing different types of entities.
 More details on the `OtlpArrowPayload` columns in the section [Mapping OTEL entities to Arrow records](#mapping-otel-entities-to-arrow-records).